Zoonotic Influenza Vaccines

 March 25, 2021 - In a federal notification issued, the United States Department of Agriculture's Animal and Plant Health Inspection Service said India has been on the list of regions “we consider to be affected” with African Swine Fever.

-March 22, 2021 - The Hong Kong Centre for Health Protection of the Department of Health announced it is closely monitoring a human case of avian influenza A(H5N6) in Guangxi and again urged the public to maintain strict personal food environmental hygiene locally and during travel.
+March 22, 2021 - The Hong Kong Centre for Health Protection of the Department of Health announced it closely monitors a human case of avian influenza A(H5N6) in Guangxi and again urged the public to maintain strict personal food environmental hygiene locally and during travel.
 The case involved a 50-year-old man living in Hechi in Guangxi.
 He developed symptoms on February 16, 2021, and was admitted for treatment on February 17th due to severe pneumonia.
 The patient passed away on March 2nd.
-From 2014 to date, 30 human cases of avian influenza A(H5N6) have been reported by Mainland health authorities.
+From 2014 to date, Mainland health authorities have reported 30 human avian influenza A(H5N6) cases.

 March 15, 2021 - According to the World Organization for Animal Health, veterinary officials in the UK reported highly pathogenic H5N8 avian influenza in (5) seals and a fox that died at a wildlife rescue center in Surrey county.
 This location is where mute swans died from the virus in November 2020.

 March 10, 2021 - Sweden reported an H5N5 outbreak at a poultry farm in Trelleborg that began on March 2, 2021.
 The farm culled about 3,000 of 18,000 susceptible birds.
 The country's last H5N5 outbreak in poultry was reported in November 2020.
-A protection zone (3km) and a surveillance zone (10 km) have been put in place around the infected farm, and all other restrictions and necessary measures according to Directive 2005/94/EC were applied.
+A protection zone (3km) and a surveillance zone (10 km) have been put around the infected farm.
+In addition, all other restrictions and necessary measures according to Directive 2005/94/EC were applied.

 March 8, 2021 - Kuwait reported a highly pathogenic H5N8 avian flu outbreak in poultry.
 Kuwait's reported its last H5N8 outbreak in November 2020.

-March 3, 2021 - The WHO published Antigenic and genetic characteristics of zoonotic influenza viruses and candidate vaccine viruses developed for potential use in human vaccines.
-This summary provides a review on the zoonotic influenza virus activity and virus characterization and describes the current status of the development of candidate vaccine viruses for pandemic preparedness purposes.
-It is meant to guide national authorities and vaccine companies on selecting candidate viruses for use in vaccine development.
+March 3, 2021 - The WHO published the Antigenic and genetic characteristics of zoonotic influenza viruses and candidate vaccine viruses developed for potential use in human vaccines.
+This summary summarizes the zoonotic influenza virus activity and characterization and describes the current status of developing candidate vaccine viruses for pandemic preparedness.
+It is meant to guide national authorities and vaccine companies to select candidate viruses for vaccine development.